Redesigning with purpose: a responsive web experience for a dog daycare struggling with branding, navigation, and a missing online booking system.

 Responsive design changes behavior

-With a properly responsive site, users engaged with more content and explored more services.
-Removing mobile friction unlocked existing demand that was previously lost.
+With a properly responsive site, users explored more services.
+Removing mobile friction unlocked demand that was being lost.